developing-ar/vehicle-updates/CONTRIBUTING.md

 ### Getting the source

 The main repository is [vehicle-lang/vehicle].
-This contains the Vehicle compiler, the the standard library, the Python bindings, the Agda bindings, and a bunch of examples and tools.
+This contains the Vehicle compiler, the the standard library, bindings for Python, Agda and Rocq, and a bunch of examples and tools.

 The very first step to work on Vehicle is to clone the repository: